MrLixm/katana-tools-lxm/src/viewer/LightViewerAnnotate/README.md

 Create a new OpScript node and copy/paste the content of the .lua script inside.
 Follow the instructions on the top comment to setup the node.

-### .katana
+### .xml

-Use the `File > Import` function to import the `.katana` file, this will create a new node with everything already configured.

-## Development

-Changing the variable `LOG_LEVEL` line 25 to `debug`  can help during the development process.
+Copy the content of the [LightViewerAnnotate.node.xml](LightViewerAnnotate.node.xml) file and paste it into the Katana Nodegraph.

 ### Integrating a new render-engine

-All the modifications will be in the `Light` class (line 235) Go down to line 294 where we define the class attribute `attributes`:
+All the modifications will be in the `Light` class (line 175) Go down to line 234 we define the class attribute `attributes`:

 This is a table where key=string, value=table.